criminy-git/100-days-of-code/log.md

 ### Day 10: January 10, 2022

 **Today's Progress**: Learned about servers & clients, requeset/response cycle, request components (URL, method, body, headers), JSON.
 Practiced slice() again when using part of the array that was requested to build a blog post project.
-Made some progress in CSS revision (typography - using margin and padding of text elements to balance gaps) and solved remaining issue with current JavaScript project (calculator).
+Made some progress in CSS revision (typography - using margin and padding of text elements to balance gaps) and solved remaining issue with current JavaScript project (calculator) - sometimes a bigger resolution image file is the solution, not more css!

 **Thoughts**: Working on different areas at once is helpful to keep me engaged in learning, and often the different sections come together during a project.